schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Journalistic Juggernaut

-A cleric postal service mail sorter squeals a appellation at a liver nursery.
+A cleric postal service mail sorter squeals an appellation at a liver nursery.

 ## Doorstep